Mike: Carter, will you help us break into the Mayor's office?

 - South Park did this several times.

-- In "Child Abduction Is Not Funny", the residents of South Park ask Mr. Kim (owner of the local Chinese restaurant, City Wok) to build a wall to keep out the Mongolians.
+- In "Child Abduction Is Not Funny", the residents of South Park ask Mr. Kim (owner of the local Chinese restaurant, City Wok) to build a wall to keep out child abductors.
 After complaining at length he's "not a stereotype", Mr. Kim builds it anyway.
+And spends the rest of the episode defending it from a band of Mongolians.

 - In "Christian Rock Hard", Cartman forms a band, and tells Token Black to get a bass from his house.
 Token says that he doesn't have a bass, but Cartman says, "Token, you're black.
 Trust me, there's a bass at your house."
 Token happens to find a bass, and protests that he doesn't know how to play it, but Cartman tells him to try anyway.
 Sure enough, as the song starts, much to his own surprise Token starts picking away like a pro, and mutters to himself "goddammit."